jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/jbtoken/read/totalsupply.md

   @notice
   The total supply of this ERC20.

-  ignore: _projectId the ID of the project to which the token belongs.
+  @param _projectId the ID of the project to which the token belongs.
 This is ignored.

   @return The total supply of this ERC20, as a fixed point number with 18 decimals.
 */
-function totalSupply(uint256) external view override returns (uint256) {
+function totalSupply(uint256 _projectId) external view override returns (uint256) {
+  _projectId; // Prevents unused var compiler and natspec complaints.

   return super.totalSupply();
 }
 ```